Create-Significant-Summer-Systems-Kids-in-Kitchen

 What are other ways you are choosing to parent on purpose during this pandemic?

-My Mom was never confused in her role as a parental authority figure when raising my sister and me.
+My Mom was rarely confused about her role as a parental authority figure when raising my sister and me.
 She knew that her “job” was to raise adults who could capably move out of her home at the age of majority.
+She didn’t worry about my grades in school or my performance on my softball or tennis teams.

 1. Be the parent, not the pal

-When I remember that my goal should not be to make my child happy but to train instead and help my sons and daughter to understand how the world works so that they can move into it one day as capable people, it is much easier to lead them.
+When I remember that my goal should not be to make my child happy but to train and help my sons and daughter understand how the world works so that they can move into it one day as capable people, it is much easier to lead them.
 When we strive for friendship with our children during adolescence, we miss out on the opportunity to provide the parental guidance that our kids desperately need in this chaotic culture they are growing up in.

 Remember to surround yourself with friends your age and be confident in being the adult role model that your son or daughter needs.